studioAtjuliandevillesmith/studioAtjuliandevillesmith/README.md

-- 👋 Hi, I’m @studioAtjuliandevillesmith
+- 👋 Hi, I’m Julian Deville Smith

-- 👀 I’m interested in ...html5 css javascript and json
+- 👀 I’m interested in ...html5 css javascript and json and more...

 - 🌱 I’m currently learning ...
 A hell of a lot.
 I hope.